04th December, 2023

-These kinds of boilers can no longer be repaired in accordance with the modern regulations boilers now need to keep up with, so there really is nothing you can do about this problem other than replacing it with a new combi boiler.
+These kinds of boilers can no longer be repaired by the modern regulations boilers now need to keep up with, so there is nothing you can do about this problem other than replacing it with a new combi boiler.

 Most companies will also have an additional fee on top of this when it comes to replacing a back boiler.

-The quote that you receive from some boiler companies may not include this additional fee, so make sure you have a bit more in the bank than they are asking for to keep yourself covered.
+The quote you receive from some boiler companies may not include this additional fee, so ensure you have more in the bank than they are asking for to keep yourself covered.

-The actual process of converting a back boiler system to a combi boiler one is quite similar to any other boiler replacement, as it also includes the entire removal of your current boiler before the new one can be installed, just the cost may differ.
+The actual process of converting a back boiler system to a combi boiler one is quite similar to any other boiler replacement, as it also includes the entire removal of your current boiler before the new one can be installed; the cost may differ.

-This includes replacing the pipework and all of the other complicated bits that go with a boiler, you wont get any hidden costs with us.
+This includes replacing the pipework and all the other complicated bits with a boiler.
+You won't get any hidden costs with us.

 However, the fact that a back boiler is inconveniently located behind your fireplace makes this a very complicated task and one that most companies do not enjoy doing.